ctontario/slate/source/includes/_QuickSTART.md

 ```

-Removes a Read-Only user from a QuickSTART site.
-All other users must be managed through adding and replacing.
+Removes a user from a QuickSTART site.
+Restrictions are listed per role.
+An error is returned if the final RC is attempted to be removed.
 The site must not be completed

 ### HTTP Request